theopenlane/core/internal/workflows/README.md

 ### Pre-Commit Interception

-For workflows where we intercept the change before its applied :
+For workflows where we intercept the change before its applied (`approvalTiming = PRE_COMMIT`):
+- Eligible fields are staged into proposals for approval.
+- Ineligible fields and edge changes are applied immediately.
+- The response reflects direct changes, while approval-gated fields remain unchanged.

 ```
-User Request ──► Hook intercepts ──► Creates WorkflowProposal ──► Returns unchanged entity
+User Request ──► Hook intercepts ──► Creates WorkflowProposal ──► Returns entity with direct changes
                      │
                      ▼
             Proposal submitted ──► WorkflowInstance created ──► Assignments created